NickAger/nickager.github.io/_drafts/functional-programming-vs-oo.md

 * In OO model changing the behaviour breaks things / in the functional model changing the choices breaks things.
 * In most real domains - eg payment methods, adding a new payment method shouldn't be as simple as adding a new class, rather you'd want your code to break eg how do I do refunds, how do I report payments etc. eg in the functional model when you change the choices all your code will break - but often that is a good thing
+* Functional approach: Operate on data structure as a whole rather than piecemeal

 from [A Small Adventure In Functors](http://okigiveup.net/a-small-adventure-in-functors/):